 Frontier didn't get aired in either Malaysia or Morocco.
 In Malaysia's case, it's kinda odd that this is the only series of the franchise that wasn't released, while the others didn't have any problems to do so.

-- The Other Darrin: Due to fear of damaging his voice from all of the shouting, Takuya's English dub actor Michael Reisz refused to voice EmperorGreymon, giving the job to Dave Wittenberg instead... only for there to be not nearly as much shouting for EmperorGreymon's scenes.
+The Other Darrin: Due to fear of damaging his voice from all of the shouting, Michael Reisz, Takuya's English voice actor, refused to voice EmperorGreymon, giving the job to Dave Wittenberg instead... only for there to be not nearly as much shouting for EmperorGreymon's scenes.
 Wittenberg also replaced Reisz as Takuya for the movie.

-- A similar situation became close to happening for the Japanese version, when, exhausted from doing all of the pattern voices, Takuya's voice actress (Junko Takeuchi) asked Kouji's voice actor Hiroshi Kamiya to voice Susanoomon for her.
-However, Kamiya said that she should do it since Takuya's the main character, and the director overruled the request; as a result, Takeuchi voiced Susanoomon as originally planned.
+A similar situation became close to happening for the Japanese version, when, exhausted from doing all of the pattern voices, Junko Takeuchi (Takuya) asked Hiroshi Kamiya (Kouji) to voice Susanoomon for her.
+However, Kamiya refused because Takuya is the main character and she should've do it, and the director overruled the request; as a result, Takeuchi voiced Susanoomon as it was originally planned.

-- What Could Have Been: The first character design sketches released in V-Jump showed some of the characters with different color schemes.
+The first character design sketches released in the V-Jump magazine showed some of the characters with different color schemes.
 Additionally, Kouji was originally going to sport long, black slacks instead of the grey capri sweatpants he eventually dons in the show.
-One of the fanbooks reports that Kouji was originally going to be a female character, an idea that was presumably discarded because the previous season also had a female lone wolf.
+One of the fanbooks reports that Kouji was originally going to be a female character, an idea that was presumably discarded because the previous season also had a female lone wolf (Ruki Makino).

 Crispin Freeman was originally considered for Koji in the English dub, but wound up playing Koichi instead.